 - Support of command line parameters for the migration automation.

-Audit Manager for the Project Online is a tool for advanced tracking and logging all user activity within the Microsoft Project Server or Project Online environments.
+Audit Manager for the Project Online is a tool for advanced tracking and logging of all user activity within the Microsoft Project Server or Project Online environments.
 You’ll get an easy way to track and log user activity in the Microsoft Project Server/Project Online.
 It is created to allow you access to the data regarding who made changes to the project schedule and when, who created a new field, deleted a field, or updated the lookup table.
 The Audit Manager will log user activity, edits, and changes and make all this data available in one click.
 These tool features also include:

 - Audit changes in enterprise custom fields.